Gabgrz/mern-blog/README.md

 A modern full-stack blog application built with MongoDB, Express.js, React 18, and Node.js.

+> **📅 Last Tested & Verified:** September 2024
+> This application has been tested and verified to work with the latest compatible versions of all dependencies as of September 2025.

 ## Features

 - Article listing and individual article pages